Australian Model Tammy Hembrow Sizzles In A Tiny Crop Top & Spandex

 The second image in the series showed Tammy in the same, skimpy attire, but her pose was altered, and she shot an alluring stare into the camera.
 She completed her outfit with a pair of white heels from Wildfire shoes.
 Tammy slicked her long, blond curls halfway back, and her hair spilled over her shoulders and back.

-Fans have not been shy about sharing their love for the sizzling shot, and it’s amassed over 175,000 likes and 900-plus comment.
+Fans have not been shy about sharing their love for the sizzling shot, and it’s amassed over 175,000 likes and 900-plus comments.

 “You are my inspiration Tammy.
 Love yaaa,” one follower gushed with the addition of a single pink heart.